 |Brazilian Hammocks >

-Brazilian hammocks are typically made with a cotton or polyster fabric and do not have spreader bars.
-These hammocks make great sleeping hammocks whether you like to snooze out on the patio or are considering the adventurous route of replacing your bed with a hammocks.
-Depending on the size of the hammock, Brazilian hammocks can hold 1-2 people.
+Brazilian hammocks are typically made with a cotton or polyester fabric and do not have spreader bars.
+These hammocks make great sleeping hammocks whether you like to snooze out on the patio or are considering the adventurous route of replacing your bed with a hammock.
+Depending on the size of the hammock, Brazilian hammocks can hold one to two people.

 |Mayan Hammocks >

-Mayan hammocks are usually hand woven hammocks in either a natural creamy white color or bright multiple colors.
+Mayan hammocks are usually hand-woven hammocks in either a natural creamy white color or bright multiple colors.
 Mayan hammocks also make good sleeping hammocks as they cocoon you while still being breathable.
-However Mayan hammocks offer the largest size range.
+The Mayan style is an excellent option if you’re looking for an outdoor hammock bed.
+However, Mayan hammocks offer the largest size range.
 We offer single Mayan hammocks as well as hammocks that can hold entire families!

 |American Hammocks >